CloudWithChris/cloudwithchris.com/content/blog/what-is-azure-caf.md

 ### Using the framework over time

-The Cloud Adoption Framework is split into several categories, which makes it simpler for you to digest as an end-user.
+The Cloud Adoption Framework is split into several categories, which makes it simpler for you to digest as an end user.

-Organizations will be at different stages of their adoption journey, which is why the Cloud Adoption Framework is built in this modular approach.
+Organizations will be at different stages of their adoption journey, which is why the Cloud Adoption Framework is built-in this modular approach.
 Different areas of the framework may be a priority for you at different times of your own journey.
 These categories are -

 * [Strategy](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/strategy/) - Making sure that your business strategy on the drivers/purpose of moving to the cloud is clearly documented and understood.
 * [Plan](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/plan/) - Convert the strategic goals into an actionable plan that can be understood by implementation teams.